OWASP/AppSecTLV2019/sponsors/career-fair.md

 Rate for companies already sponsoring the conference: $675
 General rate: $975

 Space is limited.
 Tables are on a first come first server basis.
-If you are interested, please conact [Kelly Santalucia](mailto:kelly.santalucia@owasp.org).
+If you are interested, please contact [Kelly Santalucia](mailto:kelly.santalucia@owasp.org).

 </section>